lmaranhao/parser-test/README.md

 2. In case any of them returns an error we the response will have an empty array for that particular endpoint.
 3. Unit test cases have been added to test 2 scenarious: when all services returns and when one of them fails.
    1. We are not accessing the real services in the uni tests.
 I'm mocking the axios GET request responses.
+4. I'm also assuming the client only wants the list of tweets, statuses and photos, thus this is the only information being returned.